HSU-HPC/publication-data/README.md

 # The Error-Energy Tradeoff in Molecular and Molecular-Continuum Fluid Simulation
 _Amartya Das Sharma, Ruben Horn, Philipp Neumann: Helmut Schmidt University, Hamburg, Germany_

 This repository contains the replication package (configuration, generated output, post-processing and visualization scripts) associated with our manuscript **The Error-Energy Tradeoff in Molecular and Molecular-Continuum Fluid Simulation**, submitted to the workshop "Multi-scale, Multi-physics and Coupled Problems on highly parallel systems (MMCP)" at HPC Asia 2024.
+The execution of all experiments required roughly 686,552 CPU hours.

 ### Download
 `git clone -b 2024-HPC-Asia --single-branch --depth 1 https://github.com/HSU-HPC/publication-data.git`